Skip to main content

 • grinding

-• “You earn currency as you play, but as you explore the map, you then use that currency to unlock permanent upgrades.
-So you're not grinding just for money, but to explore and unlock more content.
-It's a very clever way of mixing things up.”
+• “You earn currency as you play, but as you explore the map you then use said currency to unlock permanent upgrades, so you're not grinding just for money, but to explore and unlock more stuff, a very clever way of mixing things up.”

-• “The grinding sucks though, and having to do all the same 2-4 days every run is stupid.
-Fix those two and this game could actually be something really cool.”
+• “The grinding sucks though and having to do all the same 2-4 days every run is stupid; fix those 2 and this game actually cooked something really cool.”

 • graphics